MohamedAmineDHIAB/Image-Text-Matching_using_CNN-Doc2Vec-TFIDF/README.md

 ## Steps:

 #### 1. Generate tfidf text features and image features using DataProcessor.py, with following arguments:
-- path to the directory containing data files containing article data (in this git repository: data-science-project/code/data)
+- path to the directory containing data files containing article data (in this git repository: Image-Text-Matching_using_CNN-Doc2Vec/data)
-- path to the directory containing images (folder should be crated and images downloaded, eg. data-science-project/code/images)
+- path to the directory containing images (folder should be crated and images downloaded, eg. Image-Text-Matching_using_CNN-Doc2Vec/images)
-- path to the directory where tfidf features will be saved as tfidf_data.npy (folder should be crated, eg. data-science-project/code/tfidf_features)
-- path to the directory where image features will be saved as vgg_fc1_data.npy (folder should be crated, eg. data-science-project/code/image_features)
+- path to the directory where image features will be saved as vgg_fc1_data.npy (folder should be crated, eg. Image-Text-Matching_using_CNN-Doc2Vec/image_features)

 Results will be saved in the given as arguments locations.